 Pairs of the form $(S_i,S_i)$ and $(T_i,T_i)$ are matched with $(S_i',S_i')$ and $(T_i',T_i')$, respectively.
 Moreover, note that curve $Y$ is obtained form curve $X$ by ``swapping" $S_1$ with $T_1$, it is clear that $(S_1,T_1)$ should be matched with $(S_1',T_1')$.
 It also follows that we have obvious matchings $(S_i,S_j) \leftrightarrow (S_i',S_j')$, $(T_i,T_j) \leftrightarrow (T_i',T_j')$ and $(S_i,T_j) \leftrightarrow (S_i',T_j')$ for $i,j \neq 1$.
 It remains to show that the desired matchings exist for pairs which include $S_1$ or $T_1$.
 These are given by

 \end{proof}

-\begin{remark} By smoothing corners for the curves in our example in a symmetric manner, we could produce a pair of $C^\infty$ curves satisfying the hypotheses of Theorem \ref{thm:main_theorem}.
-This would therefore produce a counterexample to the Curve Histogram Conjecture involving $C^\infty$ curves.
-Moreover, making the heights of the triangles (or smoothed triangles) small enough, the curves can be made convex while still providing a counterexample to the conjecture. \end{remark}
+\begin{remark} Consider the point $y$ at the tip of pyramid $T_1'$ in curve $Y$ on the right hand side of Figure \ref{fig:curve_histogram_conjecture}.
+It is easy to see that the local distance distribution $h_\mathcal{Y}(y,\cdot)$ is different from the local distribution $h_\mathcal{X}(x,\cdot)$ of any point $x$ in the curve $X$ on the left hand side of Figure \ref{fig:curve_histogram_conjecture}.
+This can be used to show that these curves \emph{are} distinguished by the lower bound $L^{\mathrm{K}}_{\mathrm{h}}$.
+We show below in Proposition \ref{prop:local_distribution_curves} that, in an appropriately restricted category, plane curves are always distinguished by local distributions. \end{remark}

-Pushing this construction further, we obtain the following corollary demonstrating a lack of distinguishing power of $L_H$ locally (cf.\ the main result of \cite{bauer2013local} demonstrating injectivity in a neighborhood of the unit circle for the \emph{circular integral invariant} for plane curves).
+Pushing this construction further, we now give an example demonstrating a lack of distinguishing power of $L_\mathrm{H}$ locally (cf.\ the main result of \cite{bauer2013local} demonstrating injectivity in a neighborhood of the unit circle for the \emph{circular integral invariant} for plane curves).

-\begin{Corollary} Let $\mathbb{S}^1$ denote the unit circle endowed with extrinsic Euclidean distance and normalized arclength measure.
-For any $\epsilon > 0$, there exist simple closed planar curves $\mX_1$ and $\mX_2$ such that \begin{enumerate} \item The Hausdorff distance between $\mathbb{S}^1$ and $X_j$ is less than $\epsilon$; \item $X_1$ is not isometric to $X_2$; \item $H_{\mX_1} = H_{\mX_2}$. \end{enumerate} Moreover, $X_1$ and $X_2$ can be chosen to be convex and either polygonal or smooth. \end{Corollary}